Aye-Aye-Dev/AyeAye/doc/source/index.rst

 Welcome to Aye-aye
 ==================

-**Aye-aye** is an ETL (Extract, Transform, Load) framework written in Python for reshaping data from one form into another.
+**Aye-aye** is a data modelling and ETL (Extract, Transform, Load) framework written in Python.
+It is typically used for analytics and reshaping data from one form into another.

 Finding the right documentation